valanm22/documentation/learn/getting_started/quick_start.md

 }
 ```

-Like most database operations in MeiliSearch, document addition is [asynchronous](/learn/advanced/asynchronous_updates.md).
-This means that the operation will be added to a queue and processed when it reaches the front, rather than happening immediately.
+Most database operations in MeiliSearch are [asynchronous](/learn/advanced/asynchronous_updates.md).
+This means that rather than being processed instantly, **API requests are added to a queue and processed when they reach the front**.

-You can use the returned `uid` to [check the status](/reference/api/updates.md) of your document addition request:
+Use the returned `uid` to [check the status](/reference/api/updates.md) of your documents:

 <CodeSamples id="getting_started_check_task_status_md" />

-If the document addition is successful, your response should look like this:
+If the document addition is successful, the response should look like this:

 ```json
 {